tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Image-Search/quickstarts/nodejs.md

 ---
-title: 'Gyors útmutató: Képek keresése – Bing Image Search REST API és Node. js'
+title: 'Quickstart: Search for images REST API and Node.js - Bing Image Search'
 titleSuffix: Azure Cognitive Services
-description: Ezzel a rövid útmutatóval képkeresési kérelmeket küldhet a Bing Image Search REST API JavaScript használatával, és JSON-válaszokat kaphat.
+description: Use this quickstart to send image search requests to the Bing Image Search REST API using JavaScript, and receive JSON responses.
 services: cognitive-services
 documentationcenter: ''
 author: aahill